edwinwebb/three-seed/README.md

 Once you are happy with your project you'll be sure to want to show it off.
 Running `npm run build` in terminal will bundle your project into the folder `./build/`.
 You can upload this directory to a web server.
 For more complex results read [this guide](https://webpack.js.org/guides/production/).

 ## Advanced Usage
 This project has a branch with a host of additional features for the advanced user.
 It contains shaders, controls, tweens, and react with redux.
-See the 'advanced' branch.
+See the [advanced branch](https://github.com/edwinwebb/three-seed/tree/advanced).

 ## CC Attributes
 Floating island : https://poly.google.com/view/eEz9hdknXOi